dotnet/runtime/docs/coding-guidelines/package-projects.md

 The primary thing that the library author needs to do in order to ensure the correct asset selection is:

-1. Configure the correct projects in your library's `.builds` file.
+1. Configure the correct projects in your library's `.proj` file.
-2. Reference the `.builds` file from the package project.
+2. Reference the `.proj` file from the package project.
 3. Provide a default PackageTargetFramework for empty-BuildTargetFramework builds in the library's `.csproj` or `.vbproj`.
     ```
     <PackageTargetFramework Condition="'$(PackageTargetFramework)' == ''">dotnet5.4</PackageTargetFramework>